Shopify/hydrogen-v1/docs/hooks/product-variant/useproductoptions.md

 ---

 The `useProductOptions` hook returns an object that enables you to keep track of the selected variant and/or selling plan state, as well as callbacks for modifying the state.
+The `useProductOptions` hook must be a child of the [`ProductOptionsProvider`](https://shopify.dev/api/hydrogen/components/product-variant/productoptionsprovider) component.

 ## Example code